For self-publishing authors looking for professional advice and assistance bringing their book to life in Devon.

 What can BPP offer

-Skills & contacts.
-I raised nearly £2,000 via crowdfunding to publish “Children of the Wise Oak”.
-I had to organise every stage of the process without help (barring what I could find out online or from friends).
-I learned a lot along the way, found a great printer, a terrific graphic designer, and a lovely and meticulous editor.
-I also got 100 ISBNs of which I expect to use about fifty in the next ten years.
+Crowdfunding help.
+I raised nearly £2,000 via crowdfunding to publish “Children of the Wise Oak” and had to organise every stage of the process without help (barring what I could find out online or from friends).
+Since then I have succesfully funded the sequel, “Women of the Wise Oak” and other books including Sheila Golding’s “Teeny Tiny Witch”.

 An Umbrella.
 All our authors have a vested interest in promoting the brand and their fellow authors.
-We also try to make sure that each book carries cross promotion in the end pages where appropriate.
+We also try to make sure that each book carries cross promotion in the back matter where appropriate.

 What’s the deal?

 What about money?
 BPP is brand new, with just a handful of titles so far.
 There is no money.
 If you publish with us, we will either crowdfund it, or you will pay the actual costs. e.g. printing, designers, editing, formatting, promotional materials.
-If it costs money then it has to be paid for.
+Anything that costs money; editing, printing, formatting, illustrations, then it has to be paid for.
 Our collective knowledge is free.

 So what are we looking for?